Why Study Anthropology?

 Why is the University of Mississippi a good place to study anthropology?

 The department presents a balanced four-field approach to the subject of culture.
 Classes are taught by faculty members who are well-recognized in their areas of specialization.
 On-campus facilities include a geophysics lab and an archaeology lab where students can learn such skills as forensic osteology and ceramic analysis.
-The University of Mississippi Center for Archaeological Research offers an annual summer field school for undergraduate and graduate students interested in the mound cultures of the Delta.
-Fieldwork is conducted on ceremonial mound complexes near Clarksdale, and students learn remote sensing applications as well as more traditional excavation methodology.
+The department offers summer field schools in archaeology (Virginia and Mississippi) and cultural anthropology (Bolivia), where students gain hands-on experience in excavation techniques and ethnography, respectively.

 What can UM anthropology majors do after graduation?